-Energy Fiji Limited (EFL), previously the Fiji Electricity Authority (FEA), was established, incorporated and constituted under the provisions of the Electricity Act of 1966.
+Energy Fiji Limited (EFL), previously the Fiji Electricity Authority (FEA), was established, incorporated and constituted under the provisions of the Electricity Act of 1966 and began operating from 1 August of that year.

 The powers, functions, and duties of EFL under the Electricity Act are for the basic purpose of providing and maintaining an efficient and cost-effective power supply to the Fijian people in a safe and secure manner that meets high benchmarks in quality.